shenhavmor10/pwninit_script/README.md

 simply right in any folder you want pwninit.sh and then you have the parameters you can add so you have :
 1. -b (--binary of pwninit you put there the binary you want to init)
 2. -l (--libc of pwninit you put there the libc you want to init)
-3. -t (--template-path of pwninit you put there the template you want to use as a template)

 I know this script is not the best and takes some time to set it up but it may be a game changer for some of us newbies.
 Have fun and lemme know what you think about it :)